-More than that, if this is your first time on Facebook, this app will help you set up a Facebook Shop from A to Z without channel-hopping.
+Basically, it provides an all-in-one solution for your Facebook feeds.
+If this is your first time on Facebook, Socialshop will help you set up a Page Shop from A to Z without channel-hopping.
 Create Facebook Shop > Sync > List > Optimize, right in the app.

 Fixing Facebook Product Feed Error is not that hard

 Certainly, Facebook is always a potential marketplace above others, especially in 2021, where shopping via technology and smartphone is taking over old-school offline stores.